NUMSC-CoreFacility/sharedLabSpace/liquidnitrogen.md

 [Edit this page](https://github.com/NUMSC-CoreFacility/sharedLabSpace/blob/gh-pages/liquidnitrogen.md)

-OGL has updated our liquid nitrogen use policy.
-To get LN2 during the COVID-19 shut down, contact Rosie Falco (r.falco@northeastern.edu) and Hannah Appiah-Madson (h.appiah-madson@northeastern.edu) at least 2 days before you need it!
 Do not dispense LN2 if you have not recieved approval from Rosie and Hannah!

 ## Purposes:
 - Sample transport, nucleotide extractions, field sampling